mindofbp/climberPy/README.md

 A basic tool to create simple graphics of climbs from [FIT](https://developer.garmin.com/fit/overview/) files.
+Inspired by the graphics you see on [procyclingstats.com](https://www.procyclingstats.com/)

 ## Installation
 climberPy is available on PyPI